The Lawless Actions of Lloyd Austin

 There are two scandals here.
 The first is that Austin never informed the White House that he was out of action and had transferred authority to his deputy.
 That’s a major no-no in any organization, but especially with the Secretary of Defense given his place in the presidential succession, his possession of nuclear codes, and the fact that the various US combat commands report directly to him.

 The second scandal is even worse because it’s clear that it’s rare for anyone in the White House to speak with the Secretary of Defense.
-After all almost an entire week went by and nobody was asking “Where’s Lloyd?”
-Not only didn’t Austin not inform anyone at the West Wing, but no one down there even cared.
-It’s not like we didn’t have troops in harm’s way around the globe right?
+After all, almost an entire week went by and nobody was asking, “Where’s Lloyd?”
+Not only didn’t Austin inform anyone at the West Wing, but no one down there even cared.
+It’s not like we have troops in harm’s way around the globe, right?

-This week the Department of Defense Office of Inspector General (OIG) released a report detailing Austin’s health problems over a three-month period and the failure of both he and the Pentagon to keep the right people legally informed.
+This week the Department of Defense Office of Inspector General (OIG) released a report detailing Austin’s health problems over a three-month period, and the failure of both Austin and the Pentagon to keep the right people legally informed.

-In the case of his January hospitalization, Austin did not transfer of authority to Deputy Secretary Hicks until days after he was hospitalized.
-Hicks in turn, once she received such a transfer, failed to immediately notify either the White House Situation Room or Congress as she was required to by law and national security procedures.
+In the case of his January hospitalization, Austin did not transfer his authority to Deputy Secretary Hicks until days after he was hospitalized.
+Hicks, in turn, once she had received such a transfer, failed to immediately notify either the White House Situation Room or Congress as she was required to by law and national security procedures.

 During Austin’s January hospitalization, and after he regained his authority from Hicks, he twice underwent procedures which should have necessitated his transferring authority again, but he failed to do so.
-In fact during Austin’s surgery in December, 2023 while he was under general anesthesia, no notification was made until January 8, while he was already hospitalized the second time
+In fact, in the case of Austin’s surgery in December, 2023, while he was under general anesthesia, there was no notification of the White House or Congress until January 8, when he was already hospitalized for the second time.

-Just to make the pattern clear, Austin was hospitalized for a third time in February, 2024 because of “significant medical complications.”
-Despite his testimony to the contrary, the OIG found no evidence that he had transferred his authority.
+Just to make the pattern clear, Austin was hospitalized for a third time, in February, 2024, because of “significant medical complications.”
+This time as well, despite Austin’s testimony to the contrary, the OIG found no evidence that Austin had transferred his authority.

 So let’s review: